Wrocław: Religion

 Wrocław's population is predominantly Roman Catholic, like the rest of Poland.
-The diocese was founded in the city as early as 1000, it was one of the first dioceses in the country at that time.
+The diocese was founded in the city as early as 1000.
+It was one of the first dioceses in the country at that time.
 Now the city is the seat of a Catholic Archdiocese.

 Prior to World War II, Breslau was mostly inhabited by Protestants, followed by a large Roman Catholic and a significant Jewish minority.
-In 1939, of 620,976 inhabitants 368,464 were Protestants (United Protestants; mostly Lutherans and minority Reformed; in the Evangelical Church of the old-Prussian Union), 193,805 Catholics, 2,135 other Christians and 10,659 Jews.
+In 1939, of 620,976 inhabitants, 368,464 were Protestants (United Protestants; mostly Lutherans and minority Reformed; in the Evangelical Church of the old-Prussian Union), 193,805 Catholics, 2,135 other Christians and 10,659 Jews.
 Wrocław had the third largest Jewish population of all cities in Germany before the war.
 Its White Stork Synagogue was completed in 1840, and rededicated in 2010.
-Four years later, in 2014, it celebrated its first ordination of four rabbis and three cantors since the Holocaust.
+In 2014, it celebrated its first ordination of four rabbis and three cantors since the Holocaust.
 The Polish authorities together with the German Foreign Minister attended the official ceremony.

-Post-war resettlements from Poland's ethnically and religiously more diverse former eastern territories (known in Polish as Kresy) and the eastern parts of post-1945 Poland (see Operation Vistula) account for a comparatively large portion of Greek Catholics and Orthodox Christians of mostly Ukrainian and Lemko descent.
+Post-war resettlements from Poland's ethnically and religiously more diverse former eastern territories, known in Polish as Kresy, and the eastern parts of post-1945 Poland (see Operation Vistula) account for a comparatively large portion of Greek Catholics and Orthodox Christians of mostly Ukrainian and Lemko descent.
 Wrocław is also unique for its "Dzielnica Czterech Świątyń" (Borough of Four Temples) — a part of Stare Miasto (Old Town) where a synagogue, a Lutheran church, a Roman Catholic church and an Eastern Orthodox church stand near each other.

-Other Christian denominations present in Wrocław include Adventists, Baptists, Free Christians, Jehovah's Witnesses, Latter-day Saints, Methodists and Pentecostals.
+Other Christian denominations present in Wrocław include Seventh Day Adventists, Baptists, Free Christians, Reformed (Calvinist), Methodists, Pentecostals, Jehovah's Witnesses and members of the Church of Jesus Christ of Latter-Day Saints.
+Non-christian congregations include Buddhists.
 There are also minor associations practicing and promoting Rodnovery neopaganism.

 In 2007, the Roman Catholic Archbishop of Wrocław established the Pastoral Centre for English Speakers, which offers Mass on Sundays and Holy Days of Obligation, as well as other sacraments, fellowship, retreats, catechesis and pastoral care for all English-speaking Catholics and non-Catholics interested in the Catholic Church.
 The Pastoral Centre is under the care of Order of Friars Minor, Conventual (Franciscans) of the Kraków Province in the parish of St Charles Borromeo (Św Karol Boromeusz).